pauloricardo50/meteor/mup/docs.md

 Updates the Atlas ip whitelist.
 Currently it only adds addresses; it does not remove unused addresses.

-To use, set the `ATLAS_PUBLIC_KEY` and `ATLAS_PRIVATE_KEY` env vars with the values from creating the api key.
-Then run `node update-atlas-whitelist`
+To use, run `node update-atlas-whitelist`

-This script should be run whenever servers are started, restarted, or added to a instance group until we set up the vpc peering.
+This script should be run whenever servers are started, restarted, or added to a instance group, until we set up the vpc peering and switch to whitelisting their private IP address.

 ## Run mup command for all microservices